Raag Kedar

 Pahirat Mudit Bhayi Brij Bala

-Variants and equivalents of the Raga Kedar
+Variants and equivalents of the Raag Kedar

 Traditionally, four types of Kedar are recognized by Bhatkhande’s Sangeet Paddhati and they are Shuddha Kedar, Chandni Kedar, Maluha Kedar and Jaladhar Kedar.
 Over the course of years or so, several new types have entered the fold, out of which most are jod-ragas ,i.e., hybrids, formed by combining Kedar with other melodies.
 Some of the other variants of Kedar are Adambari Kedar, Anandi Kedar, Basanti Kedar, Deepak Kedar, Kedar Bahar, Kedari Malhar, Nat Kedar, Shyam Kedar and Tilak Kedar.

-Why is Raag Kedar called Raag Kedar
+Why it is called Raag Kedar

 There are different theories about how Raag Kedar got its name.
-One theory is that the raga is named after Lord Shiva, who is also known as Kedarnath.
+One theory is that the raag is named after Lord Shiva, who is also known as Kedarnath.
 The Kedarnath temple, located in the state of Uttarakhand in India, is one of the twelve Jyotirlingas (sacred abodes of Lord Shiva) and is associated with the legend of the Pandavas from the Hindu epic Mahabharata.
-It is believed that the raga was first performed in this temple, which is why it was named after Lord Shiva as Kedar.
+It is believed that the raag was first performed in this temple, which is why it was named after Lord Shiva as Kedar.

 Raag Kedar’s significance in Sikhism

 Another great piece is from the film Guddi written by Gulzar and set to music by Vasant Desai.
 The Director Hrishikesh Mukherjee wanted to use a Rabindra Sangeet but at the insistence of Vasant Desai, he reluctantly sat down to listen to Vani Jairam.
-The result was the gem Humko Man Ki Shakti Dena set in Raga Kedar which has since then been adopted by many schools as their prayer song.
-Some of the other popular songs in Raga Kedar are Aapki Aankho Mein Kuch
+The result was the gem Humko Man Ki Shakti Dena set in Kedar which has since then been adopted by many schools as their prayer song.
+Some of the other popular songs in Raag Kedar are Aapki Aankho Mein Kuch

 from the movie Ghar, Aap Yuhi Agar Humse Milte Rahe from the movie Ek Musafir Ek Hasina, Pal Do Pal Ka Sath Humara from the movie The Burning Train.